alkindli/alkindli/README.md

 **Uonlytech IC Chip Extractor Tool**
 A manual tool designed for the safe removal of IC chips from circuit boards.
 Its ergonomic design ensures comfortable handling, suitable for both professional and hobbyist use. 33These devices utilize pneumatic systems to effectively remove chips and debris, enhancing the efficiency and cleanliness of machining and engraving operations.

+guess the highest issue in microsoft windows always.